-Stage 3 - Imagination and Openness funding recommendations
+Stage 3 - Cabinet

 These recommendations made by the panel at Stage 2 are presented to a cross-party group of Councillors.
 These recommendations are then also taken to the Council's Cabinet for a final Cabinet decision at the next available meeting.
 Cabinet members are Councillors with special responsibilities over an area of the council's activities, such as, culture, neighbourhoods or transport.
 The Cabinet decides the Council's key policies.
 This stage of the process is expected to take approximately 3 months.